Landrash/Sonoff-HomeAssistant/README.md

 $ git clone https://github.com/KmanOz/Sonoff-HomeAssistant
 ```

-## 2. Clone the lmroy/pubsubclient mqtt library to your local machine.
+## 2. Clone the lmroy/pubsubclient MQTT library to your local machine.

-I use the [lmroy](https://github.com/Imroy/pubsubclient) version of this excellent mqtt library, mainly because it supports QOS1 and keepalive settings right from within the sketch.
-No other modifications to library files are necessary to achieve a rock solid connection to your mqtt broker.
+I use the [lmroy](https://github.com/Imroy/pubsubclient) version of this excellent MQTT library, mainly because it supports QOS1 and keepalive settings right from within the sketch.
+No other modifications to library files are necessary to achieve a rock solid connection to your MQTT broker.

-It's currently setup to use only v3.1.1 of the mqtt standard and will only work on that version broker unless you modify the code so make sure your broker is setup to use v3.1.1 of the mqtt standard and not v3.1.
+It's currently setup to use only v3.1.1 of the MQTT standard and will only work on that version broker unless you modify the code so make sure your broker is setup to use v3.1.1 of the MQTT standard and not v3.1.

 ``` bash
 $ git clone https://github.com/Imroy/pubsubclient